dependabot/api-docs/README.md

 access to.
 If any use an outdated version of the dependency and have their update schedule set to `live` Dependabot will create update PRs for them.

+The `name` attribute should be the name of the dependency.
+For Java dependencies the name is constructed from the `groupId` and `artifactId` of the dependency, joined by a `:` (for example: `org.kohsuke:github-api`).

 This endpoint is useful to get immediate updates to private dependencies.
 However, if you release a new version of a private dependency but don't notify Dependabot then it will still pick it up the following morning.